Aadit-17/RevEase/README.md

-# Reviews Copilot
+# RevEase

 A fullstack application for managing and analyzing customer reviews with AI-powered responses.

 ## 📌 Project Overview

-Reviews Copilot is a full-stack application that helps businesses ingest, analyze, search, and respond to customer reviews.
+RevEase is a full-stack application that helps businesses ingest, analyze, search, and respond to customer reviews.

 ### Features